gramineproject/graphene/Documentation/oldwiki/Graphene-Quick-Start.md

-The following quick start instruction does not include the steps for running Graphene with sandboxing (EXPERIMENTAL).
-Currently for non-SGX Linux platform only.
+(The following quick start instruction does not include the steps for running Graphene with sandboxing because sandboxing is an experimental feature.)

 ### 1. Clone the Graphene Repository